pypyr.steps.pyimport

 - name: pypyr.steps.pyimport

-comment: import custom modules relative to your working dir
+comment: import custom modules relative to pipeline dir.

 in: